How to Spend a Day in Dallas

-Whether you're here for an hour, a few hours or a full day, Dallas has something everyone can enjoy.
+Whether you're here for a few hours, half a day or a full 24 hours, Dallas offers something unique and special for everyone to enjoy.

-With world-class dining, exciting attractions, an expansive arts district and more, Dallas has plenty to see and do.
-Whether you're here for an hour, a few hours or a full day, there is something everyone can enjoy.
-Plus with a Dallas CityPASS, get deals on BIG adventures and one-of-a-kind experiences in Dallas.
-Getting around is easy, too, with options like the free D-Link in Downtown, streetcars in the Uptown area and Bishop Arts, as well as DART's extensive light rail system.
+Plus, with a Dallas CityPASS, get deals on BIG adventures and one-of-a-kind experiences in Dallas.
+Getting around is easy, too, with options like the trolleys in Uptown and DART's extensive light rail system and bus lines.

 2 HOURS IN DALLAS

 You may have limited time, but there are still sights to see on short notice.
-Here are a couple of spots to visit when you only have a couple of hours to spare.
+Here are a few spots to visit when you only have a couple of hours to spare.

 FOR A NEW PERSPECTIVE:

 The Reunion Tower GeO-Deck offers one of the best views of Dallas.
-With telescopes and high-definition cameras, the GeODeck provides a breathtaking, 360-degree view of Downtown Dallas and its surrounding neighborhoods from more than 400 feet above ground.
-Plus, with its numerous interactive exhibits, you can learn about the hidden gems, historic landmarks and hotspots in Dallas.
+With telescopes and high-definition cameras, the GeO-Deck provides a breathtaking, 360-degree view of Downtown Dallas and its surrounding neighborhoods from 470 feet in the air.
+Plus, with its numerous interactive exhibits, you can learn about Dallas's hidden gems, historic landmarks and hotspots.

 FOR THE HISTORY BUFF: